How to find the best schools in Bali in 2021

 Transport and Traffic Considerations when Selecting a School in Bali

-In most cases, I would advise choosing the school in Bali first and then looking at where you should live on the island.
+In most cases, I would advise choosing the school in Bali first, and then looking at where you can live on the island.
 The logistics of driving to school in Bali traffic is something you need to consider as you don’t want to spend most of you day commuting.
 However, this is just a fact of life in Bali and the reality is that it will always take some time commuting every day.
 Luckily, some schools offer schools buses and parents organise carpools as well.

 Unfortunately, you will not get an accurate indication when you Google the directions and look at the distances and time it takes from your home to your Balinese school.
 You need to drive the route and, depending on the day you, it could be another 20 minutes or more.
 Every day is unpredictable: there could be a Balinese ceremony (very common!) so the road is blocked off, sudden floods (in the wet season) or new potholes causing the traffic that day to fluctuate.

 There could also be no obvious reason for the added traffic on any given day!
 This is where a lot of people prefer riding a motorbike to a car to avoid extra congestion, but it’s not always the ideal solution when commuting more than a single child to school.
+Schools also offer inter-school sports competitions after school so you may be driving all over the island when you have an ‘away’ game!

 Visa Requirements for Attending a School in Bali